UPDATED JUNE 27, 2019

 This Kinsta review might come off like I’m part owner of the company, but I’m not.
-I’m effusive with praise and only praise.
+I’m effusive with praise and only praise; as in, if you want really, really good hosting, switch to Kinsta.
+End.
+Of.
+Story.

 Let me put it this way.
 I’m so happy I found Kinsta.
 It’s the best hosting service I’ve ever used (and I’ve used several services over the years).
 My sites (including Fat Stacks) have never loaded so fast and performed so well.